 After analyzing your movement to find the root cause, we can then develop a treatment plan tailored for your individual needs, lifestyle and goals.
 We will educate you about your condition and apply the latest evidence-based techniques to get you back on the mound pain-free, and to prevent re-injury for the long term.

-Learn more about how Activcore can help you by clicking on our Overhead Athlete page.
+Learn more about this topic by visiting our Overhead Athlete page.

 ABOUT THE AUTHOR: